Phone Recommendations

 Sony

-Personally, Sony is a brand I personally don't like, especially since they price their devices unfairly (not to mention their PS3 debacle, which further sours them in my eyes).
-In addition, despite the ridiculous(ly low) secondhand prices, Sony has carrier-locked variants (complete with every issue it brings), which further complicates the prospect of getting one.
+Personally, Sony is a brand I personally don't like, especially since they price their devices unfairly (not to mention their PlayStation 3 debacle in 2011 which also featured geohot; which further sours them in my eyes despite not being connected to Android at all).
+In addition, despite the ridiculous(ly low) secondhand prices (compared to its brand-new prices), Sony has carrier-locked variants (complete with every issue it brings), which further complicates the prospect of getting one.

 General advantages of Sony :